HugeLabs/scenarios-helm/use/step2/text.md

-### Create a Helm Chart for the Service
+### Create a Helm Chart with helm create

-Here we will encapsulate the same service we deployed manually into a Helm chart for easier management and deployment.
+Helm has a command to create a new helm chart.
+We will try it out.
+Don't get too attached.

 <!-- Speaker script:
 In this step, we'll take the service we deployed manually and encapsulate it into a Helm chart.
 Helm charts are packages of pre-configured Kubernetes resources, making it easier to manage and deploy applications on Kubernetes clusters.